daffodil symbolism

 In medieval Europe, it was thought that gazing upon a drooping daffodil would foretell your impending death.
 Otherwise, most connotations of this flower are overwhelmingly positive.

-In China, for example, the daffodil is a representation of good fortune.
+In China, for example, the daffodil is a representation of good fortune for your loved ones.
 It is believed to bring forth positive events and news, which is why it is often used as a symbol for the Chinese New Year.
 In Japan, however, the daffodil is used to represent joy and mirth.

 In France, the daffodil is used as a sign of hope – which makes sense, when you recognize that the flower blooms in the spring.
 There are other legends to be aware of as well.
 In Wales, for instance, it is believed that the first person to spot a daffodil in the spring will be blessed with gold.

-And in the United States, the daffodil is now the symbol for the American Cancer Association, representing hope for a cure.
-It is the birth flower of March and also symbolizes the 10th wedding anniversary.
+The daffodil is the birth flower of March and also symbolizes the 10th wedding anniversary.

 What is the Symbolism of a Daffodil Tattoo?